IOE Centre for the Study of 21st Century Curricula and Teaching Practices

-The Centre for Teaching Practice Studies investigates and facilitates the implementation of instructional best practices in various disciplinary areas and at different levels of schooling.
+The Centre for the Study of 21st Century Curricula and Teaching Practices investigates and facilitates the implementation of modern syllabi and instructional models in various disciplinary areas and at different levels of schooling.

-Established in 2017, the Centre for Teaching Practice Studies is among IOE’s most dynamic and expertise-intensive academic units.
+Established in 2017, the Centre is among IOE’s most dynamic and expertise-intensive academic units.
 Bringing together a host of acclaimed professionals in various domains of pedagogical scholarship and practice, the Centre pursues a broad and multifaceted basic research, applied development and networking agenda, with an aim of promoting the implementation of cutting-edge educational design and teaching practices on both the national and international scale.

 The Centre maintains a diverse portfolio of cross-border comparative studies in the field of secondary general education, fulfills a central role in updating and expanding IOE’s curricular, and also acts as an expert evaluation & advisory hub liaising with various stakeholders across schooling environments on monitoring, designing and deploying the most up-to-date instructional tools and models.

 The Centre’s R&D scope addresses a broad array of aspects critical for effective education design & delivery, including: